allenJynRoyston/snowdrop-demo-client/README.md

 ```

 ## Wait, what about the server?
 Where's this data coming from?
-The sever lives in its own repo and is deployed to a render site.
-This is done to prevent and CORS while developing and ensures
+The sever lives in its own repo and is deployed to a [render.com](https://render.com).
+This is done to prevent any COR (cross-origin request) issues while developing and ensures
 it'll work everywhere (dev/live environment).
-The repo is private because it has username/passwords in it to access the database, but
+The repo is private because it has username/passwords in it to access the database, but the code is quite simple and it's really just a means to return some data.
-the code is quite simple as it's just a means to return some data.
-Quite simply, it looks like this
+It basically looks like this:

 ```bash
 import express from 'express';